-Another Warning!
-Bed bug dust (DE) works by absorbing lipids from the waxy outer layer of their exoskeleton causing the bugs to die from dehydration; this absorbent quality will also cause significant drying of your hands if applied without gloves.
+The dust works by absorbing lipids from the waxy outer layer of a bed bug’s exoskeleton causing it to die from dehydration; this absorbent quality will also cause significant drying of your hands if applied without gloves.
 It is also dangerous to breathe, so MAKE SURE TO WEAR A DUST MASK!

-Bedbugs love to hide and do a great job at it!
+Bed bugs love to hide and do a great job at it!
 If you read the comments throughout my site, you’ll see case after case where the victim went months without finding signs only to discover later that there was an infestation right next to them!
-Know where to look, see my bed bug checklist; I’ll cover some of their hiding places below.
+Know where to look, see my page showing how to check for bed bugs; I cover some of their hiding places below.

 Phase One – Cleaning: We need to clean, and good.
 Wash bedding and surrounding material with hot water that is at least 120 degree in temperature.
 Items such as pillows, toys, extra blankets should be cleaned and sealed in plastic bags for further decontamination later.